md010101/OBC/README.md

 # How to Download ImageNet-1K from imagenet_utils

 This explains how to download & process ImageNet-1K train/val dataset for using as a dataset.
 Due to legal restrictions, ImageNet-1K cannot be downloaded automatically by script and must be obtained manually.
-The method below outlines the fastest and most time-efficient way to prepare the dataset.
+The method below outlines, to our best knowledge, the fastest and most time-efficient way to prepare the dataset.
 Please note that processing and extraction can take approximately 2–4 hours.

 ## 1. Data Download